 4-H members must be enrolled in the project in which they wish to exhibit.
-All exhibits must be a result of work done by the member since October.
+All exhibits must be a result of work done by the member since October, of the current 4-H year.
 Each exhibit shall bear a label showing exhibitor's name, address, county, age on January 1st of the current year, years in the project and class number.